astral-sh/ruff/crates/red_knot_python_semantic/resources/mdtest/narrow/truthiness.md

 reveal_type(y)  # revealed: A & ~AlwaysTruthy | A & ~AlwaysFalsy
 ```

-## Filtering in chained boolean expressions
+## Narrowing in chained boolean expressions

 ```py
 from typing import Literal